 Leave Administration

-FMLA tracking on a supervisor's spreadsheet works until it doesn't.
+FMLA tracking on a supervisor's spreadsheet works until it does not.
 Deadlines get missed.
-Employees can't get a straight answer.
+Employees cannot get a straight answer.
 Compliance gaps accumulate quietly until something escalates.
 Centralize intake under a single HR owner and build a tracking calendar with deadline alerts.

 Performance Management

 Annual reviews arrive late, say little, and have no connection to how the employee actually performed.
 Managers treat them as a formality because the process was designed like one.
-Simplify the forms, tie ratings to specific competencies, and replace the annual panic with quarterly check-ins.
+Performance management process improvement simplifies the forms, ties ratings to specific competencies, and replaces the annual panic with quarterly check-ins.
 The goal is usable performance data — records that hold up when a decision becomes necessary.

 Training